ACEMS/r2vr/README.md

 ### Serving and rendering scenes
 A scene object can be called upon to render itself to HTML or serve itself to allow viewing in WebVR.
 Scenes are served using the [Fiery webserver framework](https://github.com/thomasp85/fiery).

-Asumming you `my_scene` is a reference to a scene object returned y `a_scene()` then the following actions are possible:
+Asumming `my_scene` is a reference to a scene object returned by `a_scene()` then the following actions are possible:

 call | effect
 ---|---
-`my_scene$serve(host = "127.0.0.1", port = "8080")` | Serve the Scene HTML as the root, "/", at the supplied IP address and port.
+`my_scene$serve(host = "127.0.0.1", port = 8080)` | Serve the Scene HTML as the root, "/", at the supplied IP address and port.
 `my_scene$stop()` | Stop serving the scene.
 `my_scene$render()` | A test/validaton helper: Return a string containing the complete scene HTML.
 `my_scene$write("file.html")` | A test/validation helper: write the complete scene HTML to a file.

 ### Serving Assests and Linking Javascript files
 Assests and Javascript sources are attached as arguments to components on entities or the scene itself.
-The scene collects the ID's and sources of all assets, and the links to all JS files and performs a de-duplication before rendering them in HTML.
+The scene collects the `id` fields and sources of all assets, and the links to all JS files and performs a de-duplication before rendering them in HTML.

 It creates routes in the server for all unique assets.
 All local assets must be below the working directory from which `serve()`` is called.